siddu-fungible/discovey/fun_test/documentation/README.md

 ## Data-store

 A place to store test-input files that are large.
-Currently it is set to 'data_store' in the parent directory of the Integration repo.
+Currently, it is set to 'data_store' in the parent directory of the Integration repo.
 Ex: /project/users/QA/regression/data_store

 The data-store directory can be accessed using